concourse/semver-resource/README.md

 * `git_user`: *Optional.* The git identity to use when pushing to the repository.
    Supports RFC 5322 address of the form "Gogh Fir <gf@example.com>" or "foo@example.com".

+* `tag_prefix`: *Optional.* Prefix of the version in the git tag.
+When set to 'v' the tags will be in the format v1.2.3.

 The `git-tag` driver uses annotated tags.
 On a put, the message is populated with details about the build that triggered the bump.